aragon/client/README.md

 <img src="https://github.com/aragonone/issues/blob/master/logo.png" width="75%"/>

-_Please note that the code is still undocumented, and no contribution guidelines have been provided yet.
+_Note 1: Please note that the code is still undocumented, and no contribution guidelines have been provided yet.
 Contributions are very welcome, just beware of the dragons_

+_Note 2: We will be refactoring the dapp not to use Meteor during the following months, so very crucial frontend architecture changes are to be expected_